Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 A partial record of Greenberg’s Venmo and Cash App transactions suggests that payments were usually for a lot more than “gas money.”
 The Daily Beast identified more than 150 Venmo payments from Greenberg to women, as well as more than 70 additional payments on the Cash App, that were generally between $300 and $500—though some exceeded $1,000.
 The Daily Beast also talked to 12 of the more than 40 different women who received money, and they all said they understood Greenberg was paying them at least in part for sex.

 Greenberg, a disgraced local politician in Florida, currently faces a sweeping 33-count indictment that ranges from stalking to sex trafficking.
-In March, The New York Times revealed that the initial investigation into the Seminole County tax official expanded as agents looked into his role in arranging paid sexual encounters for his friend, Matt Gaetz.
+In March, The New York Times revealed that the initial investigation into the Seminole County tax official expanded as agents looked into his role in arranging paid sexual encounters for his friend Matt Gaetz.

 Federal prosecutors have not criminally charged Gaetz—or even publicly confirmed the expansion of their probe.
 While Gaetz acknowledges the existence of the investigation, he denies having sex with an underage teen.
 But at some point, Greenberg began to cooperate with investigators, a development his lawyer has suggested poses a serious problem for Gaetz.